LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

 Just like any other function, this function must be deployed before it can be used.
 [Please see this document](function-as-a-service-deploying-functions.html) for more information on how to deploy your function.
 At this point, you can also test your function.

-Congratulations, you deployed your first function for LiveEngage!
+Congratulations, you deployed your first function for Conversational Cloud!
 You can now invoke the `lambda` via the Conversational Cloud post survey invocation.